 The Club did learn some good lessons from the previously implemented guidelines, and has retained some of those practices and incorporated them below.

-If a shooter is currently experiencing or has experienced any of these symptoms within the past 72 hours, then he or she SHOULD NOT participate in the tournament.
+- If you are currently experiencing or have experienced any symptoms of communicable illness within the past 72 hours, then you SHOULD NOT participate in the tournament.

-- AAC will have club officials on the course and at the static ranges at all times to ensure that proper social-distancing is in place.
-If a club official notes that social-distancing expectations are not being followed (with the exception of family groups living in the same home) the club official agrees to warn the group and potentially ask the group to leave if there are repeated issues.
+- AAC will have club officials on the course and at the static ranges at all times to ensure Safety and observance of Club and Tournament Rules.
+If a club official notes potential violations, they will warn the group and potentially ask the group to leave if there are repeated issues.

 - AAC will provide hand-sanitizer at each porta-can on the range as well as at the clubhouse, gazebo and at each picnic table.

-- There will be a maximum of 4 shooters per group on the course.
-Start times for each group will be spaced by 15 minutes, with preregistration of timeslots made available on our website.
-All start times will be between 8:00 a.m. and noon.
+- There will be a maximum of 4 participants per group on the course.
+Starting target numbers for each group will be assigned prior to the published start time.

 - Because the Tournament Course runs through parts of both the Field Archery Course and Bowhunter 3D Course, both of those courses will remain closed until all tournament participants have exited the Tournament Course.